lostintransaction/lostintransaction.github.io/_src/posts/2014-03-18-base58check-encoding-and-decoding.md

 <!-- more -->

-Here is the rationale for using Base58Check encoding (over base-64), taken from [comments in the Bitcoin reference code][bitcoinsrc]:
+The [Bitcoin reference code][bitcoinsrc] provides the following rationale for using Base58Check (over base-64):

     // Why base-58 instead of standard base-64 encoding?
     // - Don't want 0OIl characters that look the same in some fonts and